ryanmokeefe/mehn-lab/README.md

 ## Prompt

 This is an open-ended, pair lab!
-You and your team mate should choose from the following domains or come up with your own.If you come up with your own, check it with an instructor!
+You and your team mate should choose from the following domains or come up with your own.
+If you come up with your own, run it by an instructor first!
 It must, however, fulfill the following requirements:

 ## Requirements

 ### Technical Requirements

-Your application should be MEHN.
+Your application should be use the MEHN stack.
 This includes:
 * Using **MongoDB** as your database and **Mongoose** as your ODM.
 * Using **Express** to handle HTTP requests and serve API endpoints.
 * Adding **Handlebars** for your views.